Copyright © Davidstow-MFC 2011 - 2021. Website developed by Davidstow-MFC.

 10. All Aircraft must be placed approximately 20 foot away from vehicles on the grass area surrounding the parking area and must be restrained in such a manner as to be pointing away from cars, pilots and helpers.
 When starting and tuning engines please ensure no one is standing in line with the propeller.

-11. Aircraft must not be taxied in the pit or parking area, they should be carried safely to the tarmac take off area, when airborne the pilot should retire to the pilot box with the other pilots at the edge of the runway that has been decided on the day to suit prevailing and changing wind / sun direction..
+11. Aircraft must not be taxied in the pit or parking area, they should be carried or wheeled safely to the tarmac take off area, when airborne the pilot should retire to the pilot box with the other pilots at the edge of the runway that has been decided on the day to suit prevailing and changing wind / sun direction..

 13. When an aircraft has landed with other aircraft in the air the pilot should get permission from the other pilots before retrieving the landed aircraft, the transmitter should be left on the flight line with a helper if possible and not carried out to the landed aircraft.
 The transmitter must only be switched off after the receiver has been switched off in the aircraft, this is very important for electric powered aircraft.